 Our school provision map shows the range of interventions in place in our school which may be used when we identify a need for additional support.
 When the school identifies the need for additional intervention to enable a pupil to make expected progress, the parents/carers will be informed of the planned support and will be invited to a meeting at the school to discuss this further.
 If the pupil meets the criteria for special educational needs or disabilities (SEND), a provision map will be created, detailing the exact support the pupil will receive i.e. in class, small group or 1:1 interventions.
 We will monitor the progress of all children receiving additional support to ensure that the provision we have put in place is having the impact we are expecting.

 Occasionally, a child or family may need more specialist support from an outside agency and as a result may be chosen for discussion with the Senior Leadership Team at the school.
-Senior leaders meet on a weekly basis and when the focus is on SEND, the team is able to discuss and agree upon advice and support from external agencies such as:
+Senior leaders meet on a weekly basis and when the focus is on SEND, the team is able to discuss and agree upon advice and support from external agencies whoa have supported individual children.

-In addition to these meetings, we hold weekly meetings with the MKET Educational Psychologist (Mrs Lori Ferguson) and the MKET Speech and Language Therapist (Miss Claire Arrand) who are based at New Chapter one day a week, supporting children with a variety of needs.
+In addition to these meetings, the SENCo holds weekly meetings with the MKET Educational Psychologist and the MKET Speech and Language Therapist who are both based at New Chapter one day a week, supporting children with a variety of needs.

 Referrals to external agencies may be recommended when a high level of support has been sustained by the school over a period of time although in some cases, specialist advice may be sought immediately due to the nature of concern.
 E.g. a child with significant speech and language difficulties.